-D11 Describe additional requirem ents for transfe r admission, if ap oplicable:

-l

-Transfer Credit Policie

-Report the lowest grade earn ned for any cour se that may be

-transferred for credit: 65.00

-I I Ì

-D13 Number Unit Type

-Maximum number of credits may be

-transferred from a two-year i nstitution:

-D14 Number Unit Type

-Maximum number of credits or courses that may be Number Unit Type

-transferred from a four-year may be

-and on a loar-year l

-D15 Minimum number of credits t hat transfers m ist complete at

-015 your institution to earn an as •

-l eestate degreet

-D16 Minimum number of credits t hat transfers m ust complete at

-your institution to earn a bac all complete at 45.00

-, .0.00

-D17 Describe other transfer credi t policies: A ara de of 'C' or hiahe er is required for ENG1101 and a an average of

-'C' is required for both 1101 • • 0
+D12 Report the lowest grade earned for any course that may be transferred for credit: 65.00 D13 Number Unit Type Maximum number of credits or courses that may be transferred from a two-year institution: D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45.00 I. D17 Describe other transfer credit policies: A grade of 'C' or higher er is required for ENG1101 and a average of 'C' is required for both 1101 and 1102 in order to guarantee transfer credit.